-Homily (Reflection) for Thursday of the Eleventh Week in Ordinary Time (II), (18th June, 2020) on the Gospel
+Homily (Reflection) for Thursday of the Eleventh Week in Ordinary Time (I) (17th June, 2021) on the Gospel

-How a request is made contributes considerably to its being received favourably or not.
+How a request is made contributes greatly to how it will be received.
 As a result, before approaching anyone for assistance, one of the things people get clear in their heads is how best to do the presentation.
 Sometimes people meet either those close to the people or those whose requests were granted for advice.

-Saint John’s gospel reads: “No one has ever seen God; the only Son, who is in the bosom of the Father, he has made him known” (Jn 1:18).
+Saint John’s gospel reads, “No one has ever seen God; the only Son, who is in the bosom of the Father, he has made him known” (Jn 1:18).
 Again, “No one has ascended into heaven but he who descended from heaven, the Son of man” (Jn 3:13).
-That only Son who knows the best way to the Father’s heart thought us how best to achieve this.
-In today’s gospel, He started with the first step, “When you are praying, do not heap up empty phrases as the Gentiles do; for they think that they will be heard because of their many words.”
+That only Son who knows the way to the Father’s heart teaches us in today’s gospel, “When you are praying, do not heap up empty phrases as the Gentiles do; for they think that they will be heard because of their many words.”
 He emphasized, “Do not be like them....”

-Do you think we follow this advice while praying today?
-What about shouting as if God hears more readily those who shout more than others?
-Where is the difference between Christian prayers and that of the prophets of Baal, cf. 1Kg 18:26-29.
-Jesus also said, “... your Father knows what you need before you ask him.”
+Do we follow this advice while praying today?
+What about shouting as if God has some difficulty in hearing or hears more readily those who shout more than others?
+Where is the difference between Christian prayers and that of pagans, cf. 1Kg 18:26-29?
+Jesus goes further, “... your Father knows what you need before you ask him.”

 Bible Reading: Ps 121:1-8; Lk 18:9-14.

 Thought for today: Our help comes from the Lord, cf. Ps 121:2.

 Let us pray: Lord, help us to pray always as you have thought us – Amen.

 For more homilies (reflections):